qiyanjun/books2read/_posts/2015-06-10-financeBooks.md

 1. Start saving now
 2. Invest in low-cost index funds
 3. Ask if your adviser is a fiduciary
-4. Gradually shift investments from stocks to bonds as you get older
+4. Gradually shift investments from stocks to bonds as getting older
 5. Keep your fees under 1%